contour-terminal/contour/docs/configuration/profiles.md

 ```

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `wm_class`
-`wm_class`: configuration option defines the class part of the WM_CLASS property of the terminal window.
+configuration option defines the class part of the WM_CLASS property of the terminal window.
 The WM_CLASS property is a standard X11 property used to identify and classify windows by their class and instance.
 ``` yaml
 profiles:
   profile_name: